Sempra and TotalEnergies Expand North American Strategic Alliance for LNG and Renewable Development Projects

 "With last week's energy accord between the U.S. and European Commission, alliances between some of the leading energy companies like TotalEnergies and Sempra are increasingly important to transatlantic trade and energy security," said Jeffrey W. Martin, chairman and chief executive officer of Sempra.
 "We own one of the largest energy networks in North America, and by collaborating with TotalEnergies to create additional scale advantages in LNG and renewable energy, our customers benefit from having access to cleaner and more affordable energy options and improved security of supply."

-"We are pleased to further strengthen our partnership with Sempra in LNG and renewables in North America.
-Over the past years, TotalEnergies has become the leading exporter of U.S. LNG and has built up a pipeline of 4 GW of solar projects and 3 GW of offshore wind projects currently under development in the U.S.," said Patrick Pouyanné, chairman and chief executive officer of TotalEnergies.
-"Our ambition is to offer our customers cleaner, more reliable and more accessible energy, in line with our transformation into a global multi-energy company."
+“We are pleased to further strengthen our partnership with Sempra in North America in LNG and to extend it to renewables.
+Over the past years, TotalEnergies has become the leading exporter of U.S. LNG and has built up a pipeline of 4 GW of solar projects and 3 GW of offshore wind projects currently under development in the U.S.,” said Patrick Pouyanné, Chairman & CEO of TotalEnergies.
+“This new step in our collaboration allow us to go further in our ambition to offer our customers sustainable, affordable and reliable energy, in line with our transformation into a global multi-energy company.”

 Sempra Infrastructure and TotalEnergies are already participants in two joint venture projects: Cameron LNG, a 12-Mtpa LNG export facility operating in Hackberry, Louisiana, and Energia Costa Azul (ECA) LNG Phase 1, an approximately 3-Mtpa liquefaction facility under construction in Baja California, Mexico.